drostron/slamdata-docs/source/developers-guide.rst

   of the code window.

 Notice how the ``permissionTokens`` value is now populated within the code.
-Now we are ready to securely embed this deck into our simulated web application.
+Now we are ready to securely embed this deck into the simulated web application.

 5.4.3 - Setting up the Web Application